 Horseradish is an easy to grow perennial root crop in my zone 6 gardens of south-central Connecticut – a plant-it-and-forget-it crop until autumn, when horseradish harvest time rolls around.
-It’s a You Can Grow That! plant … so easy to grow that I’m often surprized more gardeners don’t dedicate a sunny bed to it.

 The key to growing horseradish is dedicating it to a sunny bed where the main roots can extend deeply into the soil and side roots can spread to eventually grow into new plants.
 I don’t advise planting horseradish in an ornamental bed.
 Horseradish leaves grow two to three feet tall and are not necessarily showy over the entire growing season.
 They emerge a lovely green and quickly grow to near mature height.
 But the leaves are often munched by caterpillars and tend to brown during the heat of summer.

 In my region, deer browse the leaves in late summer leaving unsightly bare stalks standing until harvest time.
 Because of this I advise planting horseradish in an inconspicuous spot.
 Don’t expect it to be an attractive eye-catcher.
 In my dedicated-to-edibles gardens, horseradish has it’s own bed.
 Because horseradish plants have not completely filled the bed, I fill bare spots with onions since these bulb crops don’t compete with deeper horseradish roots and easily survive among horseradish leaves.
 Also, my horseradish bed is unfenced and available to browsing deer which leave the onions alone and don’t browse horseradish leaves until late summer.